Home

 The hill of "The Temple, from which the city was guarded"

-Ophel is the hill that lies between the highest hill and the
+Ophel is the hill that lies between the highest hill and the old city of David below, just as Josephus described.

 On Ophel hill a person can view a gigantic mass of bedrock protruding out of the hill.
 It is 215 feet wide and 22 feet high.
 On the face of that massive rock either King David, or Solomon, cut huge steps leading to the top of it.

 It has been suggested that the steps lead up to tunnels, passageways, which the people walked through to get up to the surface of the Temple Mount.
 But there is NO record of these tunnels in all of history.
-In fact these passages, under Al-Aksa Mosque, are proven to have been constructed after the destruction of the Temple in 70 AD.
+In fact these passages, under Al-Aksa Mosque, are proved to have been constructed after the destruction of the Temple in 70 AD.

 Ophel ruins at the Southern wall